 Taiwan: 5 Essential Night Market Snacks

 To some, the idea of the combination of oysters and eggs may be hard to stomach.
-But if you're not a pansy and you enjoy oysters/seafood, this is a great choice for you.
+But if you're the adventurous type, this is a great choice for you.
 This omelette isn’t your typical western style omelette as it doesn’t just rely on egg, but the addition of flour and water, makes up almost half of the omelette itself.
 To balance out the oysters, fresh leafy vegetables are added to complete the omelette along with a side the ‘secret’ sauce.

 Gua Bao "TAIWANESE BURGER"

 Gua Bao, literally means ‘cut bread’ and is one of the most popular snacks across Taiwan.
 The bun is open-faced and is usually filled with either shredded or a thick slice of braised pork along other condiments like pickled vegetables, crushed peanuts and coriander.

 Now this particular snack can only be found at the Ningxia Night Market and is located just off the road where many eager locals are seen lining up.

 The rice balls are so hot to handle, that the workers use a make-shift towel covered in plastic to protect their hands.
 Stuffed with meat floss, mustard greens, pickled veg, chilli (optional) and a crushed fried breadstick (Chinese doughnut), this meal-in-one rice ball turns out to be the size of a young child's head or the equivalent to a triple cheeseburger from Mc Donald's.